 Sunday | Budget Eggs Benedict | Leftover Black Bean Burgers | Roast chicken with roasted vegetables | $6.00 |

-Total Estimated Cost: $50.00
+Total estimated cost: $50.00

-Note: Prices vary by region.
-Adjust portions or swap ingredients (e.g., lentils for beef) to stay within $50.
+Tip: Adjust portions or swap ingredients (e.g., lentils for beef) to stay within $50.

 Budget-Friendly Recipe Ideas